lukasubo/Zoom-Attendance-Checker/README.md

 2. Replace the dummy names in 'studentlist.csv'.
 These will be used to display the absent students - but not to check.
 3. Run the below command.

+`python attendance.py 'zoomreport.csv' S E`

+If the above does not work, try:

 `python3 attendance.py 'zoomreport.csv' S E`

 Where: